MacLaurinGroup/mgapi/README.md

     "dataType": {
       "access": {

-        // the type of the object; string/number supported "type": "string",
+        // the type of the object; string/number/object/array/boolean "typeof": "string",

         // if the parameter should be there "required": true
       },
       "serverTime": {
-        "type": "number",
+        "typeof": "number",
         "required": true,

         // value has to equal; supports the ${} syntax